cannawen/discord-moderator/README.md

 # discord-moderator

 [Link to add bot](https://discord.com/api/oauth2/authorize?client_id=1062766623578148945&permissions=8&scope=bot) (values are currently hard coded to Best Dota server only - will not work with any other discord servers)

 ---

 ## Voice commands

 `canna-bot` automatically joins Canna's voice channel and listens to what you are saying, so behave yourselves

 ### Clips

 - `Snapshot` records the last 60 seconds of Canna's screen via OBS (saved onto a local machine)
 - `Reconnect` tries to reconnect to OBS

 ### Member movement

 - `Take me to general` moves all members from any voice channel to `General`
-- `Take me to secrets` brings everyone to the secret channel (Protected command)
+- `Take me to (real) secrets` brings everyone to the secret channel (Protected command)
 - `See you later nerds` disconnects the speaker
 - `Coach me` brings dota-coach bot over to the member's current voice channel

 ### In-house

 - `Start in house` or `Should I stay or should I go` enters in-house splitting mode
   - When members say `Radiant` or `Dire` they get moved to the appropriate voice channel
   - `Cancel`, `Stop`, or `Done` stops in-house splitting mode